 By round trips

 A good way to see the Romsdalsfjord area is to join one of several organised round trips.
-Fjord Tours, Fjord 1 and 62° Nord have good selections of high quality round trips in Fjord Norway.
+Fjord Tours, The Fjords and 62° Nord have good selections of high quality round trips in Fjord Norway.

 For more information about the Romsdalsfjord and its surrounding areas, please visit the following sites: